docker/docs/engine/installation/linux/docker-ee/rhel.md

 To install Docker EE, you need the 64-bit version of {{ linux-dist-long }}
 running on `x86_64`, `s390x` (IBM Z), or `ppc64le` (IBM Power) architectures.

 In addition, you must use the `overlay2` or `devicemapper` storage driver.
+The `overlay2` driver is preferred for ease of configuration, if you are able to use it.
+The following limitations apply:

+**OverlayFS**:

+- The `overlay2` storage driver is only supported on RHEL 7.2 or higher.
+- If `selinux` is enabled, the `overlay2` storage driver is only supported on RHEL 7.4 or higher.

+**Devicemapper**:

-**The `overlay2` storage driver is only supported on RHEL 7.2 or higher.** On production systems using `devicemapper`, you must use `direct-lvm` mode, which requires one or more dedicated block devices.
+- On production systems using `devicemapper`, you must use `direct-lvm` mode, which requires one or more dedicated block devices.
 Fast storage such as solid-state media (SSD) is recommended.

 {% capture selinux-warning %}
 > **Warning**: There is currently no support for `selinux` on IBM Z systems.
 If